-Again, this trail is really not that difficult, but it becomes slightly dangerous if it’s a rainy or misty day and especially when you are descending down towards the beautiful pools and waterfall, it can be very slippery.
+The trail is really not that difficult overall, but it becomes slightly dangerous if it’s a rainy or misty day and especially when you are descending down towards the beautiful pools and waterfall, it can be very slippery.

-This hike presents a wide variety of plants and trees to ponder over as you slither your way carefully down the path over red dirt hillsides, trees, and slippery mud.
-I lost the soles of my shoes and mud was everywhere.
+Be prepared to encounter a wide variety of plants and trees to ponder over as you slither your way carefully down the path over red dirt hillsides, trees, and slippery mud.
+I lost the soles of my shoes and I had mud all over.
 There are a few spots where you use a rope to help you down steeper rocks or hillside parts of the trail.
 You may encounter a wild pig or hunters with dogs so just be aware and don’t be alarmed.
-There are plenty of birds to listen to as they sing and fly from tree limb to limb.
+There are plenty of birds singing as they fly from tree limb to limb.
 The hidden gem on this hike is the infamous Waimano Pools and Waterfall.

-If you are looking for an easy yet very rewarding and full of nature and very large trees, then this is the hike for you.
+If you are looking for an easy yet very rewarding and full of nature and very large trees, then you will enjoy this hike.
 At times, this hike can also be slippery and muddy depending on rain.
-The trees are wide, tall, and giants on this very interesting yet enjoyable trail.
+The trees are wide, tall, and giant on this very interesting and fun trail.

-On the day we hiked this trail, the falls didn’t seem as large as I expected, but it is still a beautiful scene of maze and wonder.
 If you are someone who wants to get away from large crowds and noise, and have a desire to explore and surround yourself with nature, then you’ll have to check this one out.
-This hike is considered an easy rated trail.
+This hike has a rating of easy.

 The spectacular views will not be the only thing that gets your heart racing during this extraordinary hike up the Koko Head stairs.
 This climb of approximately 1,050 stairs (or railroad tithes) is a challenge for any exercise enthusiast and will definitely offer a cardio workout like no other.
-This is rated as difficult.
+The Rating on this trail is difficult.

 Koko Head is the eastern side of Maunalua Bay and the southeastern side of the Island of Oʻahu in Hawaiʻi.
 On its western slope is the community of Portlock, a part of Hawaiʻi Kai.
 You will enjoy wonderful views of Haunama Bay and beyond.
 The climb can be grueling and scenic, so its a good idea to take a rest and take in the views.